 More Mothers and Newborns Are Surviving Childbirth Than Ever — But Only in Some Parts of the World

 The reason behind both is the different kinds of access people have to medical facilities globally.
 While some countries have made exponential progress in medication increasing peoples’ chances of survival, on the other hand, other countries still lag behind in offering even basic facilities such as clean water or vaccines putting women’s and their babies’ lives at risk.
-“In countries that provide everyone with safe, affordable, high-quality health services, women and babies survive and thrive,”
+“In countries that provide everyone with safe, affordable, high-quality health services, women and babies survive and thrive,” Dr. Tedros Adhanom Ghebreyesus, director-general of the WHO, said in a press release.

 According to estimates, since 2000, child deaths have halved and maternal deaths have reduced by more than one-third, “…mostly due to improved access to affordable, quality health services,” the press release states.